vmiagava/Dynamics_PCF_StatusLight/README.md

 ## Description

-The **StatusLight** is a custom control developed with the **PowerApps Component Framework (PCF)**.
-It enables the display of a visual indicator in an input field based on values and criteria defined by the user.
-This control offers flexibility and customization using icons, colors, and positions to simplify data interpretation.
+The **StatusLight** is a custom control built using the **PowerApps Component Framework (PCF)**.
+It helps users focus on important data by showing visual indicators like icons and colors based on value thresholds.
+Similar to a traffic light, it uses color-coded signals (e.g., green, yellow, red) to highlight the status or priority of the information.
+With options to customize colors, icons, and positions, this control can be tailored to match a company’s branding or the context of the data.

 ## Features